build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 | System would drift between deployments                       | The system will correct any drift                      |
 | Access to the deployment environment is a requirement        | Deployment pipeline is authorized to run within system |

-## Why is GitOps
+## Why use GitOps?

-We believe GitOps is the ideal way to implement continuous deployment of Kuberentes-based clusters.
+GitOps is the best way to implement continuous deployment of Kuberentes-based clusters.
 The main reason is that we can go through the details of GitOps specific practices on Kuberentes.

-Based on GitOps method, Git is the only actual source of the required state for the system.
+Based on the GitOps method, Git is the only actual source of the required state for the system.
 It supports repeatable and automated deployment, cluster management, and monitoring.
 Developers reuse Git workflows that are well-established in the enterprise for building, testing, scanning, and other continuous integration steps.
-Once the final state of the system is declared in the main Git repository branch, the GitOps tool chain is used to verify/deployment, observe/ alerts, and fix/operations.
+Once the final state of the system is declared in the main Git repository branch, the GitOps tool chain is used to verify/deployment, observe/alerts, and fix/operations.
 The process is like below:

 ![why is GitOps](./images/why%20is%20GitOps.jpg))

 ## Amazon EKS-based Best Practices for GitOps

-The overall CI/CD pipeline for the best practices of this case is shown in the figure below.
+The overall CI/CD pipeline, according to best practices, is shown in the figure below.

 ![overview](./images/overview.png)

 There are three code repositories under the CodeCommit repository.
 One is `flux-repo`, the configuration repository for Flux CD, which is used to define Flux-related resources.
 The other is `microservices-repo`, which saves microservice application configurations and deployment files.
 The third one is the source repository `app-repo` for business services.
-In this post, a front-end project will be as an example.
-We used the CodePipeline for continuous integration in the CI/CD pipeline, built and stored the docker image in Amazon ECR, and deployed the CD engine Flux as pod in the Amazon EKS environment.
+In this post, a front-end project will be used as an example.
+We used CodePipeline for continuous integration in the CI/CD pipeline, built and stored the docker image in Amazon ECR, and deployed the CD engine Flux as a pod in the Amazon EKS environment.

 **The basic workflow is:**

-1. Coding engineers write code and push the final code to app-repo;
+1. Coding engineers write code and push the final code to app-repo.
-2. Code changes in the app-repo trigger AWS CodePipeline;
+2. Code changes in the app-repo trigger AWS CodePipeline.
-3. AWS CodePipeline edits and packages code, generates container images, and pushes them to the container image repository/ Amazon ECR.
+3. AWS CodePipeline edits and packages code, generates container images, and pushes them to the container image repository/Amazon ECR.
-4. The CD engine Flux running in the EKS environment regularly scans the ECR container image repository and pulls container image metadata for applications.
+4. The CD engine Flux, running in the EKS environment, regularly scans the ECR container image repository and pulls container image metadata for applications.
-5. Automatically synchronize the new container image address to the application deployment file stored in microservices-repo via git commit/push when a new version of the container image detected.
+5. The new container image address is automatically synced to the application deployment file stored in microservices-repo via git commit/push when a new version of the container image detected.
-6. Flux regularly pulls application configurations and deployment files from the flux-repo.
-Since the flux-repo repository references the microservices-repo, flux checks the consistency of the workload running state of the cluster with the expectations described in the microservices-repo files.
-If any difference, Flux will automatically enable the EKS cluster to synchronize the differences to ensure that workloads run in the expected state.
+6. Flux regularly pulls application configurations and deployment files from the Flux-repo.
+Since the Flux-repo repository references the microservices-repo, Flux checks the consistency of the workload running state of the cluster with the expectations described in the microservices-repo files.
+If there is any difference, Flux will automatically enable the EKS cluster to synchronize the differences to ensure that workloads run in the expected state.

-**Table of best practices**
+**Table of Best Practices**

 Since we have explained the GitOps concept and the architecture of the CI/CD pipeline, we will use a case to complete this practice by going through the four modules below:

-1. Deploy the cloud infrastructure using Infrastructure as Code (IaC).
+1. Deploy the cloud infrastructure using Infrastructure as Code (IaC)
 2. Deploy Flux CD on AWS EKS cluster
 3. Deploy GitOps workflow using Flux CD
 4. Implement automatic deployment based on images using GitOps workflow

 ### 1．Deploy Cloud Infrastructure with IaC

-One of the fundamental principles of the DevOps is that infrastructure get **equal status** with codes.
-Infrastructure as Code (IaC) use code to enables cloud infrastructure deployment and governance of the cloud environment.
+One of the fundamental principles of DevOps is that infrastructure gets **equal status** with codes.
+Infrastructure as Code (IaC) uses code to enable cloud infrastructure deployment and governance of the cloud environment.
 Coding engineers use configuration files or codes to define the infrastructure and create it by coding to ensure the consistency and repeatability.
-With IaC, coding engineers also manage the lifecycle of resources, such as hosting infrastructure definitions in version control repositories, and using Continuous Integration/Continuous Deployment (CI/CD) that is compatible with app coding for changing the definition of of IaC, synchronizing the environments (e.g., development, testing, production) with the changes of the IaC codes.
-Additionally, automatic rollback is possible in case of failures and drift detection helps to identify differences from the expected state.
+With IaC, coding engineers also manage the lifecycle of resources, such as hosting infrastructure definitions in version control repositories, and using Continuous Integration/Continuous Deployment (CI/CD) that is compatible with app coding for changing the definition of IaC, synchronizing the environments (e.g., development, testing, production) with the changes of the IaC codes.
+Additionally, automatic rollback is possible in case of failures, and drift detection helps to identify differences from the expected state.

 In the cloud, coding engineers can use the AWS Cloud Development Kit (CDK) to build their infrastructure model with Python, Java, and Typescript.
-CDK provides advanced components that called Constructs, which preconfigure cloud resources with validated default values.
-It also allows coding engineers to write and share their custom constructs according to their organization's requirements.
-All of these will accelerate projects
+CDK provides advanced components called Constructs, which preconfigure cloud resources with validated default values.
+It also allows engineers to write and share their custom constructs according to their organization's requirements.
+All of these will accelerate projects.

 #### 1.1 Create a Project with CDK CLI